 When not in use the Torah Scroll is stored in an upright position in the Holy Ark, a cabinet situated in the front of the synagogue, usually on its eastern wall.

 Containing just 46 sheets of leather with three to six columns per sheet, this imperfect Torah Scrolls lacks various sections of text.
 Several scribes shared the writing task, exhibiting an oriental style of Hebrew writing.
 Note the long serif of the letter ‘lamed’, the tagin (crown-like flourishes) on some of the characters, and the slant of the script.
-Note also the ruling lines on the skin sheets, and the stitching of the strips which was done with vigour from a clean animal, as stipulated in Judaic law.
+Note also the ruling lines on the skin sheets, and the stitching of the strips which was done with sinew from a clean animal, as stipulated in Judaic law.
 The scroll dates probably from the 15th century CE.
 It may have been created in the Yemen.

 Browse through the entire manuscript on the Digitised Manuscripts website.